projectriff/projectriff.io/_posts/2018-11-19-announcing-riff-0-2-0.md

 permalink: /blog/announcing-riff-0-2-0/
 ---

 We are happy to announce the release of [riff v0.2.0](https://github.com/projectriff/riff/releases/tag/v0.2.0).
-Thank you once again, all riff and Knative contributors.
+Thank you once again, all riff, Buildpacks, and Knative contributors.

 The riff CLI can be downloaded from our [releases page](https://github.com/projectriff/riff/releases/tag/v0.2.0) on GitHub.
 Please follow one of the [getting started](/docs) guides, to create a new cluster on GKE or minikube.